IU-PR/Capstone_project/content/docs/2024/Textyle/week6.md

 Done:

 - Made a comparison between two methods: fine-tuning and Instruction tuning, deciding that fine-tuning is the suitable one.
+- Datasets prepared.
+- Russian tokenizer is done.
+- Tokenization time is decreased by 10%.

 In progress:

 - Fine-tuning
+- Combining 2 tokenizers

 ### **Challenges & Solutions**